wesleyh51/MECH105-Algorithms/README.md

 * **Root Finding Algorithm:** This algorithm finds the angle of force needed to overcome the static friction of a pre-defined box
 * **Simple Electric Circuit:** Based off an equation for q(t) this algorithm creates two graphs.
 * **Simpson1/3 Algorithm:** This algorithm takes two arrays which corrilate to the x and y values of a funtion, then inputs them into the composite simpson 1/3 function to calculate the aproximate integral
+* **Special Matrix Function Algorithm:** This takes in criteria of n and m to comput an nxm matrix that meets the criteria specified in the folder.